 Iridium was discovered in 1803 in insoluble impurities of platinum.
 The main discoverer, Smithson Tennant, named it iridium, after Iris, because of its many different colored salts.

 Iridium is chemically stable.
 Iridium is the most corrosion-resistant metal.
-Iridium is chemically stable to acids and insoluble in them.
+Iridium is chemically stable in acids and insoluble in them.
 Only spongy iridium slowly dissolves in hot aqua regia.

 Because Iridium is very resistant to corrosion and high temperature, it is very suitable as an alloy additive.
 Some of the long-used parts in aircraft engines are made of iridium alloy.